Lasers and Intense Pulsed Light (IPL) sources used for cosmetic purposes

 - have any skin spots, moles or lesions in the area to be treated, whether or not these are the reason for the contemplated treatment.

-Always ask the operator who you should contact in the event of a concern.
-This will usually be the doctor undertaking or prescribing/supervising your treatment if it is performed in a medical setting, however if done in a beauty salon, there should be arrangements in place for you to be referred to a doctor familiar with the treatment you have received.
+Always ask the service provider who you should contact in the event of any concerns related to the treatment.
+This will usually be the doctor undertaking or prescribing/supervising your treatment if it is performed in a medical setting.
+However, if the treatment is being done in a beauty salon, there should be arrangements in place for you to be referred to a doctor familiar with the treatment you have received.